 French exports to South Africa amounted to €1.804 billion in 2015 and South African exports to France to €841 million over the same period.

 Thus, with a trade surplus for France of almost €1 billion, South Africa is a key partner.
 While the French market share is decreasing in terms of trends, it remains significant at 2.3% of the market and France remains South Africa’s fourth-largest European supplier.

-The bilateral relationship also profits from the more than 300 French companies established in South Africa, including 29 CAC 40 listed companies, covering almost all industrial and service sectors and fully respecting the rules imposed by local authorities on local content (for example, 65% in the transport sector) and positive discrimination (employment, training).
-In this respect, the companies are actively contributing to the country’s industrialization, allowing South Africa to climb gradually upmarket despite its still strong structural constraints (in particular the weakness of the education system).
+The bilateral relationship also benefits from the more than 300 French companies set up in South Africa, including 29 CAC40-listed companies, covering almost all industrial and service sectors and fully complying with the rules imposed by local authorities on local content (for example, 65% in the transport sector) and positive discrimination (employment, training).
+In this respect, the companies are actively contributing to the country’s industrialization, allowing South Africa to gradually climb upmarket despite its still strong structural constraints (in particular its weak education system).

-France is thus the 13th-largest foreign investor in South Africa, with a stock just below €1 billion but expected to increase in the medium term in relation, in particular, to the historic contract signed in autumn 2013 by Alstom and the public transport company PRASA, worth €4 billion (with a French share of €400 million), for the supply of 3600 trains by 2025.
+France is thus the 13th-largest foreign investor in South Africa, with a stock just below €1 billion but which is expected to increase in the medium term due, in particular, to the historic contract signed in autumn 2013 by Alstom and the public transport company PRASA, worth €4 billion (with a French share of €400 million), for the supply of 3,600 trains by 2025.